It can be a challenge to make the time to rest our minds, relax, and find peace. But it is definitely worth the effort.

 According to a study reported at the College of Saint Benedict and Saint John’s University, chronic stress may be linked to many physical illnesses and can negatively affect our mental health.
 The study showed that:

 * 43% of adults experienced adverse health effects from stress.

 * 75-90% of visits to a physician’s office are for stress-related conditions and complaints.

-* Stress has been linked to the six leading causes of death: heart disease, cancer, lung ailments, accidents, cirrhosis of the liver and suicide.
-Developing the ability to relax is essential to effectively mitigating the impacts of stress and anxiety.
+* Stress has been linked to the six leading causes of death: heart disease, cancer, lung ailments, accidents, cirrhosis of the liver, and suicide.
+Developing the ability to relax will help alleviate the impacts of stress and anxiety.

 How can we learn to relax and enjoy life’s simple moments with all our duties and responsibilities?
 Meditation may be the answer.
 Consider this information.

 Meditation has been used for years as a way to increase calmness and help with physical relaxation.
 Meditation is a combination of the mind and body working together to calm the mind and help us find peace.
 According to the National Center of Complementary and Integrative Health, there are numerous types of meditation, but most have four common elements:

 - A comfortable position (sitting, lying down, walking).